sulfurcfa/Sulfur/README.md

 ### Step 4: Build and Run FVP
 Running build.sh will build the required components.

-Baseline mode: Builds the vanilla OP-TEE setup for FVP with the standard OP-TEE OS, ARM Trusted Firmware, and Linux kernel.
+Baseline mode: Builds the vanilla OP-TEE setup for FVP with the standard ARM Trusted Firmware, and Linux kernel.

 Sulfur mode: Builds the OP-TEE setup for FVP with modified ARM Trusted Firmware, and Linux kernel used in Sulfur.